snt-arg/visual_sgraphs/README.md

 sourcearuco
 ```

-As a quick test, run `roslaunch aruco_ros double.launch`.
-You can use the sample modified file `double.lauch` for this library available [here](doc/aruco_ros_double.launch), which works fine with the *UniLu* dataset.
+As a quick test, run `roslaunch aruco_ros double.launch` for detecting multiple markers in the scene.
+You can use the sample modified `double.launch` file for this library available [here](doc/aruco_ros_double.launch), which works fine with the *UniLu* dataset and the live feed for RealSense cameras (`imageRaw` and `cameraInfo` should change).
 The final results (scene with detected markers) are published and accessible on `/aruco_simple/result` and the pose of the markers will be shown using `rostopic echo /aruco_simple/pose`.

 ## ⚙️ Installation